vmware-tanzu/tanzu-observability-slug-generator/README.md

 ## How to Contribute
 * Reach out to us on our public [Slack channel](https://www.wavefront.com/join-public-slack).
 * If you run into any issues, let us know by creating a GitHub issue.

+### Contributor License Agreement (CLA)
+If you wish to contribute code, and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
+For any questions about the CLA process, please refer to our [VMware CLA FAQ](https://cla.vmware.com/faq).